-The Welfare-to-Work Credit is available to employers on qualified wages paid to long-term family assistance recipients who start to work no later than December 31, 2003 (extended).
+The welfare-to-work credit (Form 8861) is available to employers on qualified wages paid to long-term family assistance recipients who start to work no later than December 31, 2005.
 The credit is 35% on qualified first-year wages and 50% on qualified second-year wages.
 The credit applies to the first \$10,000 of an eligible employee's wage each year for a maximum credit of \$8,500 over 2 years.
 Wages include the value of benefits, health insurance benefits, and employer contributions, including educational assistance and dependent-care expenses.

 In general, to qualify as long-term family assistance recipients, members of a family must have been receiving family assistance for at least 18 months before the hiring date.
 The recipient must be certified by a designated local agency as being a member of a family receiving assistance under a IV-A program.
-Employers cannot get Work Opportunity Credit and Welfare-to-Work Credit on the same employee.
+Employers cannot get work opportunity credit and welfare-to-work credit on the same employee.